Students safely resume global travel as part of the Master of Divinity program

 Students can travel to San Francisco with Daniel Shin, E. Stanley Jones Chair in Evangelism and associate professor of theology and world Christianity, to engage in cultural and natural contexts in the San Francisco bay area to explore topics such as multi-culturalism, faith in social engagement, religious diversity, eco-theology and spirituality, and migration and justice.

-Lastly, Rodney Aist, adjunct professor at Drew, will guide his students through the footsteps that Jesus and his first disciples made through Israel.
+Lastly, Rodney Aist, adjunct professor at Drew, will guide students through two different TRECs.
+The first follows in the footsteps that Jesus and his first disciples made through Israel.
 The journey integrates contextual biblical study with theological and spiritual reflection, reflects on contemporary issues in Israel and Palestine, and encounters the roots and traditions of the Christian faiths of East and West.

 In addition to standard health and safety protocols, Drew has developed a set of operational travel guidelines with respect to COVID-19 designed to help students, faculty, and staff return to education abroad in a way that prioritizes the health and safety of all participants.